ChrisStro/incus-tools/README.md

 # Exclude instance if applied via profile
 incus config set MYINSTANCE user.auto-snapshot=false # other value than 'true'

-# Check which instances are targeted
+# Check which source instances and volumes are configured for replication on source
-incus ls user.auto-snapshot=true
+incus-repl-instance --source-server "REMOTE-SERVER" --list-sources
 ```